vickie-ks/CipherVoyage/_posts/vpn_proxy.md

 #### VPNs: The Superheroes of the Internet

 So, why is everyone talking about VPNs?
 Well, imagine you're out there in the vast online universe looking for some exclusive content that’s not available in your region.
 Here’s where a **VPN** steps in like a superhero, creating a secure, encrypted tunnel for all your internet traffic, not just your browser stuff.
 This means everything from your e-mail app to your midnight cat video binges is covered.
-But here’s the kicker—while a VPN shields your entire device, it can be a bit of a resource hog, slowing th...
+But here’s the kicker—while a VPN shields your entire device, it can be a bit of a resource hog, slowing things down and munching more battery than you’d like.

 #### Proxies: The Lightweight Friends